lexical-lsp/lexical/pages/glossary.md

 ### Convertible Protocol

 Some LSP data structures cannot be trivially converted to Elixir terms.

 The `Lexical.Convertible` protocol helps centralize conversion logic where this is the case.

-### Translation
+### Translations (code completion)

-**Tood: document this!**
+Translations are implementations of the `Translatable` protocol.
+THey specify how Elixir/Lexical constructs such as [callbacks](`Lexical.RemoteControl.Completion.Candidate.Callback`) are converted into LSP constructs such as [completion items](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#completionItem).

 ### Transport